UtrechtUniversity/anonymize-ddp/src/evaluation/Readme.md

 # Evaluation

-Evaluation script for the anonymization of DDPs
+The evaluation procedure determines the performance of the anonymization code.
+It compares results of the automated anonymization with the ideal expected result, i.e., a manually created ground-truth.

 For this evaluation an example data set is used which includes:
-* A set of DDPs with nonsense content
+* A set of 11 DDPs with nonsense content
-* A file with results of manually labeling the PII in these DDPs
+* A groundtruth file with results of manually labeling the PII in these DDPs

-The example data is available at ...
+The example data set is available at http://doi.org/10.5281/zenodo.4472606.

 ### Prerequisites